Control Maturity and Continuous Monitoring and Assessment FAQs

-Based on an analysis of CSF Assessment data collected over a 10-year period, HITRUST has concluded that when an organization’s controls within scope of a CSF Assessment are operated at or above an aggregated HITRUST CSF maturity score of 79, there is a very high likelihood these controls will continue to operate in a similar manner going forward.
+Based on an analysis of HITRUST Assessment data collected over a 10-year period, HITRUST has concluded that when an organization’s controls within scope of a HITRUST Assessment are operated at or above an aggregated HITRUST CSF maturity score of 79, there is a very high likelihood these controls will continue to operate in a similar manner going forward.
 And organizations that have mature information security continuous monitoring (ISCM) programs in place can also help ensure that any deficiencies that may arise in their protection programs are quickly identified and addressed.
 These organizations may qualify for the HITRUST CSF Ongoing Certification (OC) Program, which will allow these organizations to reduce the frequency of full, time-based recertification assessments, as shown in the graphic on the next page.

-HITRUST plans to update the CSF Assurance Program to reward those organizations that have mature information protection programs as well as those that are actively implementing ISCM programs through a three-tiered certification program.
+HITRUST plans to update the Assurance Program to reward those organizations that have mature information protection programs as well as those that are actively implementing ISCM programs through a three-tiered certification program.

 Organizations that demonstrate a ‘standard’ level of information protection, typically reflected in a CSF maturity score below 79, will undergo annual recertification assessments while those with higher scores striving to meet HITRUST requirements for ISCM would continue to undergo biannual recertification assessments with a targeted interim assessment.